ddmitov/perl-executing-browser/README.md

 ```

 * **AJAX Perl scripts:**
-    AJAX scripts don't have to produce a complete HTML page, but they have two differences compared to non-AJAX scripts.
+    Inside PEB AJAX scripts have two differences compared to long running scripts.

-    PEB returns all output from AJAX scripts in one piece after the script has finished with no timeout.
+    **1. PEB returns all output from an AJAX script in one piece after the script has finished with no timeout.

-    AJAX scripts must have the keyword ```ajax``` (case insensitive) somewhere in their pathnames so that PEB is able to distinguish between AJAX and non-AJAX scripts.
+    **2. AJAX scripts must have the keyword ```ajax``` (case insensitive) somewhere in their pathnames so that PEB is able to distinguish between AJAX and long running scripts.
 An AJAX script could be named ```ajax-test.pl``` or all AJAX scripts could be placed in a folder called ```ajax-scripts``` somewhere inside the application directory - see section *Settings*.

-    The following example illustrates how to call a local AJAX Perl script from a local page:
+    The following example calls a local AJAX Perl script and inserts it's output into the ```ajax-results``` HTML DOM element of the calling page:

 ```javascript
   $(document).ready(function() {